-Overall the nature of our business means that the risk of modern slavery and human trafficking in our directly managed business activities and the first line of our supply chain is low.
-We have assessed our operations and our supply chain for areas where practices of modern slavery or human trafficking may occur and concluded we have preventive actions in place.
-These are summarised in the table below.
+As a Parliamentary body providing professional assurance services, we consider the risk of modern slavery and human trafficking in our directly managed business activities and the first line of our supply chain to be low.
+Each year we assess our operations and our supply chain for areas where practices of modern slavery or human trafficking may occur and we have concluded we have preventive actions in place.
+These are summarised in the table overleaf.